Duke Medical Center Library & Archives News April 2025 Archive

 Posted On: Friday, April 18, 2025 - 12:59 by Katherine Carlson

-The Duke Libraries recently transitioned to a new circulation system and will no longer provide automatic renewals of library books and other materials for faculty.
-Moving forward, at the end of each academic year you should return materials you are no longer using and will need to renew the materials that you intend to continue using.
+Duke Libraries recently transitioned to a new circulation system and will no longer automatically renew library books and other materials for faculty.
+Moving forward, in early May, you should return materials you are no longer using or renew materials that you intend to continue using.
+Please note that materials that have been recalled or loaned from other institutions (Borrow Direct and TRLN Direct) are not eligible for renewals.

 Library Survey: Seeking Your Input